+INDEX-EXISTS-P -- Tests for the existence of a database index.

+Function INDEX-EXISTS-P

-INDEX-EXISTS- - Tests for the existence of a database index.
-Function index-exists-p name &key owner database => result name The name of the index as a string, symbol or SQL expression.owner A string, NIL or :all.database A database object which defaults to default-database.
+index-exists-p name &key owner database => result

+name The name of the index as a string, symbol or SQL expression.
-result

-Tests for the existence of an SQL index called name in database which defaults to default-database. owner is NIL by default which means that only indexes owned by users are examined.
+Tests for the existence of an SQL index called name in database which defaults to \default-database\. owner is NIL by default which means that only indexes owned by users are examined.
 If owner is a string denoting a user name, only indexes owned by owner are examined.
 If owner is :all then all indexes are examined.